 For the Instant Dutch Oven set to Manual Mode 1 at 85-degrees for one-hour.

 Time to prep the dough for it's final rise, which is NOT in the Instant Pot.
 You do have choices here...you can prepare a traditional baguette...OR...you can do them in your bread pans.
 This bread recipe is perfect for sandwiches, appetizers, or just for snacking.

 Preheat your oven to 450-degrees.
 Take a small knife and make three long slits in the top of the dough.
 Brush the top of the dough with a little water.
-The cook time in the oven is 25-minutes.
+Bake your Instant Pot French Bread in the oven is 25-minutes.
 Once done baking brush the bread with melted butter.